leoo-c1/FPGA-Pong-Console/README.md

 ## Components

+1. **`pong_engine_top.v`** is the top-level module.
+It instantiates the PLL, interconnects the Game Engine with the Renderer, and maps internal signals to the FPGA's physical I/O pins.
-1.  **`pong_logic.v`** acts as the "CPU" of the console.
+2.  **`pong_logic.v`** acts as the "CPU" of the console.
 It handles 2D velocity vectors, wall/paddle collision checks, score tracking (up to 11), and the game state machine (Startup -> Active -> Game Over).
-2.  **`pong_renderer.v`** acts as the "GPU" of the console.
+3.  **`pong_renderer.v`** acts as the "GPU" of the console.
 It performs real-time sprite compositing, drawing the ball, paddles, net, and score digits based on the current pixel coordinate.
-3.  **`rtl/core/`** contains reusable modules including the Sync Generator (`vga_sync.v`) and Font ROM drivers for displaying text.
+4.  **`rtl/core/`** contains reusable modules including the Sync Generator (`vga_sync.v`) and Font ROM drivers for displaying text.
-4.  **`rtl/inputs/`** contains hardware debouncers that filter noise from physical buttons before passing signals to the game logic.
+5.  **`rtl/inputs/`** contains hardware debouncers that filter noise from physical buttons before passing signals to the game logic.

 ## Features